Chapin was the first brick building at Wheaton, and the first structure to be placed according to the campus plan devised in 1897/8.

 Marion Gebbie, class of 1901, a quiet and shy woman who suffered from Paget’s Disease, devoted her life after graduation to her parents and to charitable works.

-Reverend Joseph Dunn Burrell of Brooklyn, New York speaks at Commencement.
+Reverend Joseph Dunn Burrell of Brooklyn, NY, speaks at commencement.

-Wheaton’s unofficial policies barring the admittance of African-American students were truly tested in 1902.
-Booker T. Washington, the founder of Tuskegee Normal and Industrial Institute, and the most prominent African-American in the country at that time, requested that his daughter, Portia, be admitted to Wheaton.
+In 1902, Booker T. Washington, the founder of the Tuskegee Normal and Industrial Institute and the most prominent African-American leader in the country at that time, requested that his daughter, Portia, be admitted to Wheaton.
 This forced Wheaton to consider… Read More »

 Originally located on East Main Street east of Seminary Hall (Mary Lyon Hall), this house was owned by Mrs. Wheaton who sold it to Mr. Gibbs ca. 1851.
 Wheaton Seminary acquired it in 1902 as part of the Boynton Estate.… Read More »

-Reverend James G. Vose of Providence, Rhode Island speaks at Commencement.
+Reverend James G. Vose of Providence, RI, speaks at commencement.

 Completed in 1903, the gymnasium was designed by George Tilden of Rotch and Tilden.
 The building was converted to the Admission Center in 1966, after construction of the Clark Recreation Center.
 After the Haas Athletic Center opened in 1991, the… Read More »